M66B/FairEmail/docs/FAQ-da-rDK.md

 **Generelle fejl**

 Fejlen *...
 Godkendelse mislykkedes ...* eller *...
 GODKENDELSE mislykkedes ...* skyldes sandsynligvis forkert brugernavn/adgangskode.
 Viss udbydere forventer som brugernavn blot *brugernavn* og andre din fulde e-mail *brugernavn@eksempel.dk*.
 Benyttes kopiér/indsæt til angivelse af brugernavn/adgangskode kan der muligvis medtages usynlige tegn, hvilket også kan forårsage denne fejl.
-Visse udbydere kræver brug af en app-adgangskode i stedet for kontoadgangskoden, så tjek din leverandørs dokumentation.
-Det nogle gange nødvendigt først at muliggøre ekstern adgang (IMAP/SMTP) på udbyderens websted. Øvrige mulige årsager er, at kontoen er blokeret, eller at indlogning er administrativt begrænset på en eller anden måde, f.eks. ved kun at tillade indlogning fra bestemte netværk/IP-adresser.
+Some password managers are known to do this incorrectly too.
+The username might be case sensitive, so try lowercase characters only.
+The password is almost always case sensitive.
+Some providers require using an app password instead of the account password, so please check the documentation of the provider.
+Sometimes it is necessary to enable external access (IMAP/SMTP) on the website of the provider first.
+Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to login from certain networks / IP addresses only.

 Fejlen *...
 For mange fejlede godkendelsesforsøg ...*betyder sandsynligvis, at du bruger en Yahoo-kontoadgangskode i stedet for en app ditto.
 Se [denne FAQ](#user-content-faq88) vedr. opsætning af en Yahoo-konto.